 If you’re applying to colleges during this applications season, chances are you’ll become pretty familiar with the Common Application over the next few months.
 The Common App serves as the main application database for dozens of top universities, and as such is used by thousands of students a year.

 With the Common App comes the Common App essays.
 Officially released on August 1st of this year, the five Common App prompts offer students the opportunity to show admissions officers who they are on a deeper level.
-Students are to choose one of the five prompts, and their response is sent to every Common App school they choose to apply to.
+Students are to choose one of the five prompts, and their responses are sent to every Common App school they choose to apply to.

 It goes without saying that your Common App essay is one of the most important components of your college application.
 After all, it is often the most substantial piece of writing in your application, and is highly valued by admissions officers during the admissions process as a way to gain insight into your personality and passions.
 A strong and compelling Common App essay will go a long way in helping improve your chances of admission to top universities.